cyberid41/reacterminator/README.md

   Notes:

-    If the input is a folder, the files ends with -ignore.html will be ignored.
+    If the input is a folder, files ending with -ignore.html will be ignored.
 ```

 ### NODE